raganwald/raganwald.github.com/_posts/2019-02-27-enumerability.md

 As the product is output row-by-row, we can now say with certainty that no matter which element we care to name, it has appeared as the nth element for some finite value of n.

 At the enormous cost of computing resources, we have an enumeration that enumerates the product of two denumerable sets, and we used it to enumeration rational numbers.
-This demonstrates that the ratttional numbers have the same cardinality of the natural numbers, and that any product of two denumerable sets is also denumerable.
+This demonstrates that the rational numbers have the same cardinality of the natural numbers, and that any product of two denumerable sets is also denumerable.

 ---

 ### flattening denumerables

 We previously looked at `merge`, a function that would merge a finite number of denumerables.
-It would not work for a denumerable number of denumerables, as it takes the elements "column-by-column," like a näive product.
+It would not work for a denumerable number of denumerables, as it takes the elements "column-by-column," like a naïve product.

 Consider this generator that generates exponents of natural numbers: